 In the local community, my company leads workshops with people from different education and socio-economic backgrounds, people with physical disabilities, people from different faith groups, people who speak different languages, and people from different ethnicities.

-Whether neurodiversity, or simply diversity, the wider the range of people in any workshop, I have seen time and again that we create better solutions.
+Whether neurodiversity, or simply diversity, the wider the range of people in any workshop, we have seen time and again that we create better solutions.

-Here are the seven things I’ve learned about getting the best collaboration, ideas and outcomes from a diverse group of people:
+Here are the seven things we’ve learned about getting the best collaboration, ideas and outcomes from a diverse group of people:

 When inviting people, make the main details clear (not just a calendar invitation but an email explaining in detail).